inspiredminds/contao-wowjs/README.md

 ![Content element options](https://raw.githubusercontent.com/inspiredminds/contao-wowjs/master/screenshot.png)

 Simply enable the `js_wowjs` template in your page layout.
 Create a custom template if you want to set custom WOW.js options.
-See [documentation](https://wowjs.uk/docs.html) for more details.
+See the [documentation](https://wowjs.uk/docs.html) for more details.